beginner mandala art styles and patterns guide

-Mandalas come in various forms and styles, each with its own unique symbolism and use.
-Here are some of the most common types of mandalas:
+Mandalas come in various forms and styles, each with its own unique symbolism and use. ✨ New to mandala art?

-1. Geometric Mandalas:
+1. Geometric Mandalas

 • Description: These Mandalas are made up of precise geometric shapes and patterns, often based on mathematics and symmetry.
 They focus on the beauty of geometric forms, such as circles, squares, triangles, and other regular patterns.